solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 Sometimes, just upgrading versions may be the solution to an issue.
 Flexible Server currenlty supports PostgreSQL versions 11 through 16.
 Migrating from on-premises PostgreSQL to PostgreSQL Flexible Server 16 delivers some major performance improvements.

-## Customizing the container runtime
+## Customizing the application container runtime

-When using containers for your PostgreSQL and PHP application, the platform choice has a huge impact on your performance limits.
-In most cases, creating a custom PHP container can improve performance up to 6x over the out-of-the-box official PHP containers.
+When using containers for your PostgreSQL and container based applications, the platform choice has a huge impact on your performance limits.
+In most cases, creating a custom application container (such as with PHP) can improve performance versus the out-of-the-box official platform containers.
 It is important to determine if the effort of building a custom image will be worth the performance gain from the work.
-Also, keep in mind recent versions of PHP tend to perform better than older versions.
+Also, keep in mind recent versions of containers tend to perform better than older versions.

-Custom environments can be tested against standard workloads by running various benchmarks using the [PHPBench tool](https://github.com/phpbench/phpbench).

 ![Read more icon](media/read-more.png "Read more")  [Container insights overview](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview)

-## Running PostgreSQL Benchmarks
+## Running Benchmarks

-There are several tools that can be used to benchmark PostgreSQL environments.
+There are several tools that can be used to benchmark environments.
 Here are a few that can be used to determine how well an instance is performing:

 - [DBT2 Benchmark](https://downloads.PostgreSQL.com/source/dbt2-0.37.50.16.tar.gz) - DBT2 is an open source benchmark that mimics an OLTP application for a company owning large amounts of warehouses.
 It contains transactions to handle New Orders, Order Entry, Order Status, Payment and Stock handling

 - [SysBench Benchmark Tool](https://downloads.PostgreSQL.com/source/sysbench-0.4.12.16.tar.gz) - Sysbench is a popular open source benchmark to test open source DBMSs.

-More Common sets of tests typically utilize TPC benchmarks such as [TPC-H](https://www.tpc.org/tpch/) but there are many more [types of tests](https://www.tpc.org/information/benchmarks5.asp) that can be run against the PostgreSQL environment to test against specific workloads and patterns.
+More Common sets of tests typically utilize TPC benchmarks such as [TPC-H](https://www.tpc.org/tpch/) but there are many more [types of tests](https://www.tpc.org/information/benchmarks5.asp) that can be run against the environment to test against specific workloads and patterns.